createthirdplaces/places-js/README.md

 Places.js is a lightweight Javascript framework for creating interactive websites promoting in person interaction.

-It is designed to be straighforward to pick up with CSS, HTML, and JS experience,
+All code was written by hand without LLM assistance, and LLMs will not be used for future changes.

 Places.js supports the following features and has no external JS dependencies.